Creativity, Activity & Service (CAS)

 There are two parts as noted in the diagram above.
 The center represents the process with four key parts: investigation, preparation, action, and reflection occurring in response to significant experiences.
 The outer circle has two parts that guide students in reflection and demonstration of CAS experiences.

-- Stage 1 - Investigation: Students identify their interests, skills and talents, as well as areas for personal growth and development, to be used in considering opportunities for CAS experiences.
-Students investigate what they want to do and determine the purpose for their experience.
+- Stage 1 - Investigation: Students identify their interests, skills, and talents, as well as areas for personal growth and development, to be used in considering opportunities for CAS experiences.
+Students investigate what they want to do and determine the purpose of their experience.

 - Stage 3 - Action: Students implement their idea or plan.
 This often requires decision-making and problem-solving.
 Students may work individually, with partners, or in groups.

 - Stage 4 - Reflection: Students describe what happened, express feelings, generate ideas, and raise questions.
-Reflection can occur any time during CAS to further understanding, to assist with revising plans, to learn from experience, and to make explicit connections between growth, accomplishment, and the learning outcomes for personal awareness.
+Reflection can occur at any time during CAS to further understanding, assist with revising plans, learn from experience, and make explicit connections between growth, accomplishment, and the learning outcomes for personal awareness.

 - Stage 5 - Demonstration: Students make explicit what and how they learned and what they have accomplished.
-Through demonstration and communication, students solidify their understanding and evoke response from others.
+Through demonstration and communication, students solidify their understanding and evoke responses from others.